shaimoo/SATLLA0-/LORA/readme.md

+recive this is the cubecell of the restberypi. sender this is the pc ground station cubecell.

 # CubeCell AB02 Guide
 This guide will provide you with step-by-step instructions on how to use the CubeCell AB02, a LoRaWAN development board, to help you get started with your projects.
 Please follow the instructions below: